hyoo-ru/mam_mol/readme.md

 # Rationale

 ## Zero configuration
-Instead of ensuring configurable under any wanting, we better concentrate on, that all would worked good directly from the box and does not bother $mol's developer by a typical configure.
-(But, nevertheless it does not excludes setup for your needs if it is required)
+Instead of ensuring configurability by any means, $mol concentrates on everything working good directly out of the box and does not bother $mol's developer by a typical configuration process.
+(Nevertheless, this doesn't exclude setup for your needs if required)

-For example if you download **[base MAM-project](http://github.com/hyoo-ru/mam)** you'd have got that:
+For example if you download **[base MAM-project](http://github.com/hyoo-ru/mam)** you'll get this:

 **Building of JS and CSS bundles for different platforms.** A bundle can be built for any module.
-In this bundle would be sources of that module and sources all other modules from which the module depends on.
-Also there would not redundant modules in the bundle.
+This bundle would contain sources of that module and sources of all other modules on which that module depends on.
+There also would not be any redundant modules in the bundle.

-There are the full set of supports bundles:
+Here is a full set of supported bundles:

 - `-/web.js` - JS for browser
 - `-/web.d.ts` - TypeScript definitions